 – why does nobody love me?!

-– can I ever get anything right in the first try?!
+– can I ever get anything right on the first try?!

 – why does nothing ever work my way?

 And so on.
 Our dialogue with ourselves is highly self-critical and can lead to a poor sense of self-esteem.
-We may learned to think this way due to an external factor, like some of the stories I shared before.
+We may have learned to think this way due to an external factor, like some of the stories I shared before.
 But eventually, it becomes our own story.

 Healing your inner child helps you see that story and change it.
 Then, it becomes easier to practice the trendy things like self-love and self-care when you genuinely take care of the parts of you that have been hurting for so long.